-- If you were to invest in a mobile app, you would be providing your clients with a platform where they can easily get to know your product and engage with you.
+- If you were to invest in a mobile app, you would be providing your clients with a platform where they can easily get to know your product, engage with you, and even send referrals.

 - You can also notify users of discounts and flash sales that can help strengthen your brand and drive sales through the mobile app.

 - One of the major concerns people have when shopping online is security, and mobile apps address this with their multiple layers of security plans.
 Providing your customers with a dedicated app can help them feel safer and more at ease when shopping.